Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Cloud.

 Oracle WebLogic Server

-An Oracle WebLogic Server domain consists of one administration server and a cluster of managed servers to host your Java application deployments.
+An Oracle WebLogic Server domain consists of one administration server and one or more managed servers to host your Java application deployments.

 Oracle WebLogic Cloud supports these Oracle WebLogic Server editions: